Orders, decorations, and medals of the United Kingdom: Dormant orders

-Orders formerly associated with the British monarch
+Orders no longer associated with the British monarch

-Royal Guelphic Order

 The Royal Guelphic Order, also known as the Hanoverian Guelphic Order, was an honour founded by George, Prince Regent in the name of his father King George III in 1815.
-In the United Kingdom it was used only briefly, until the death of William IV in 1837 that resulted in the ending of the personal union with the Kingdom of Hanover due to succession to the throne of Hanover following the Salic Law, unlike in the United Kingdom where women could inherit the throne.
-The order continued for some time as a national order of Hanover until the defeat and forced dissolution of the kingdom by Prussia in 1866.
-Since then the order has been a house order to be awarded by the House of Hanover.
-The order's current head is Ernst August Prinz von Hanover, head of the house of Hanover.
-The Order includes two Divisions, Civil and Military.
-During the personal union of the United Kingdom and Hanover it originally had three classes, but with several reorganizations since 1841 as house order today it has four classes and an additional Cross of Merit.
+In the United Kingdom, it was used only briefly, until the death of William IV in 1837.
+That is when the personal union with the Kingdom of Hanover ended due to the Hanover throne succession, which followed Salic Law, unlike the United Kingdom, where women could inherit the throne.
+The order continued for some time as a national order of Hanover, until the Kingdom of Hanover’s defeat against Prussia and forced dissolution in 1866.
+Since then, it has been a house order to be awarded by the House of Hanover.
+The order's current head is Ernst August Prinz von Hanover, head of the House of Hanover.
+The Order includes two Divisions: Civil and Military.
+During the personal union of the United Kingdom and Hanover, it originally had three classes.
+Today, after several reorganizations since 1841, it is a house order with four classes and an additional Cross of Merit.

 Decorations

+Current decorations

 Current awarded decorations in order of wear: